We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Making matters worse, the filters don’t even work.
 Take a look at the image below.
 I put in a filter for diamond jewelry.
 In the first eight results, only two of the listings were actually diamonds.
 Any seller that wants to engage in disinformation will write a description that includes the word diamond even if there are no diamonds in the item (more about that later, when we dig into specific items.)

 I saw one seller that actually listed some of the parameters.
 They claimed it was a round diamond that was H color, SI1 clarity and GIA certified.
 But here’s the thing; there is a wide array of diamonds that fall under this category.
-Here are two diamonds that fit all of those criteria, yet this beautiful one costs $4,960 and this ugly one costs $3,570.
+Here are two diamonds that fit all of those criteria, yet this beautiful one from James Allen costs $4,960 and this ugly one costs $3,570.
 If I were purchasing on Etsy, without them forcing the seller to display the details, the seller is going to use the cheaper one in order to make more profit.
 How are you, as the consumer, able to determine if you are getting a good deal or not?

 There are dozens of parameters that you need to consider when purchasing a diamond.